 Eggs Florentine, Benedict, and Arnold.
 The names always remind me of a Revolutionary War spy ring.
-But actually they’re three classic egg preparations.
-For the vegetarians among us, there’s eggs Florentine, made with creamed spinach and hollandaise sauce.
+But actually, they’re three classic egg preparations.
+For the vegetarians among us, there are eggs Florentine, made with creamed spinach and hollandaise sauce.
 Pescatarians can enjoy eggs Arnold made with smoked salmon in place of spinach, while the carnivores out there can dig into lovely poached eggs topped with thick-cut ham, otherwise known as eggs Benedict.
 Ain’t options grand?–David Leite

 Are you hollandaise-averse?
 Not in terms of eating the classic egg topper, but in terms of making this traditional and, for some, terrifying sauce?
 Rest easy.
 We’ve got an even easier-peasier alternative to hollandaise sauce.
 It’s a blender hollandaise recipe you can make in place of the one found below.
 Your choice.